 9. Net Cash Flow

-Net cash flow in real estate is the amount of cash generated by an investment property that is available to the owner or investor after paying all operating expenses, debt service, and taxes.
+Net cash flow in real estate is the amount of cash generated by an investment property that is available to the owner or investor after paying all operating expensesOften referred to as “OpEx,” operating expenses refer to all costs necessary to operate and main..., debt service, and taxes.

 Rental property investors commonly measure net cash flow monthly and annually to track the inflows and outflows of money over a fixed period and evaluate the investment’s profitability and financial performance.